raphaelbastide/ofont/README.md

 1. Download the dev version of [ProcessWire](https://github.com/ryancramerdesign/ProcessWire/archive/dev.zip) then unzip it to another location.

-2. Before installing ProcessWire, rename the folder `/site-default/` to `/site/` then copy and paste these files from ofont directory to ProcessWire directory:
+2. Before installing ProcessWire, rename the folder `/site-default/` to `/site/` then copy and paste the following files from ofont directory to ProcessWire directory:

-        ```
         /site/install/
         /site/templates/
         /site/modules/
         /config-example.php
         /LICENSE
-        ```

 3. Create a new dedicated SQL database using [PhpMyAdmin](http://www.phpmyadmin.net/home_page/index.php).

 4. Rename the file `config-example.php` to `config.php`.

-5. After you've completed the steps above, run the installer for the new site by loading it in your browser and follow the instructions.
+5. After you've completed the steps above, run the installer `/install.php` for the new site by loading it in your browser and follow the instructions.

 ## When Finished